r-gregmisc/mcgibbsit/README.md

 ## Example

-This basic example constructs a dummy set of files for 20 MCMC runs from an *imaginary* MCMC sampler and shows the results of running `mcgibbsit` with the default settings, which calculate the total number of samples needed to provide accurate 95% posterior confidence region estimates for all four of the parameters.
+This basic example constructs a dummy set of files from an *imaginary* MCMC sampler and shows the results of running `mcgibbsit` with the default settings.

 ``` r
 library(mcgibbsit)